Finalising

 What exactly are you buying?

 Technically, owning a property means having “title” to it.
-From a practical point of view, this means once you have bought your name will appear on the Certificate of Title (sometimes known as the title deed).
+From a practical point of view, this means once you have bought, your name will appear on the title for the property.
 Because most land in NSW operates under Torrens Title, your solicitor will register a transfer at NSW Land Registry Services so everyone knows you are now the owner.

 Generally, when you buy a house or apartment in NSW you get one of the following: